Mazatech/amanithvg-website/_docs/tut/008-image-warping.md

 # Tutorial 08: Image warping

 OpenVG specifications state that images, as opposed to paths, can be drawn using a perspective image-user-to-surface transformation.
-The `vgDrawImag`e function uses a `3x3` *projective* (or *perspective*) transformation matrix (representing the image-user-to-surface transformation) that maps user coordinates to surface coordinates.
+The `vgDrawImage` function uses a `3x3` *projective* (or *perspective*) transformation matrix (representing the image-user-to-surface transformation) that maps user coordinates to surface coordinates.

 Lets see what happens.